top of page

 Under the Corporations Act 2001 (Cth), a foreign company must not carry on business in Australia unless it is registered as a foreign company or has applied to be so registered (s 601CD).

-Whether a foreign company is “carrying on business” in Australia is primarily a question of fact depending on the circumstances surrounding the company's activities.
-This broad concept can be triggered by:
+Whether a foreign company is “carrying on business” in Australia is a question of fact that depends on the nature, frequency, and continuity of the company’s activities in Australia.
+The concept is broader than many international businesses expect, and can be triggered by activities that fall well short of establishing a formal office or employing local staff.

 Failure to register when required is a strict-liability offence under s 601CD(1) of the Corporations Act 2001 (Cth), with maximum civil penalties of up to $313,000 per contravention for bodies corporate (plus up to $15,650 per day for continuing breaches under s 1311).